DivergentCodes/jwtblock/examples/docker-compose/README.md

 # Local Example Using Docker Compose

 This example starts a series of Docker containers, including a demo UI app and an instance of JWT Block.
-An Nginx proxy accepts all incoming web connections for the `*.local` network.
-For calls to the protected API, `api.local`, Nginx will forward requests to JWT Block to check if the request token is both valid not blocked.
+An Nginx proxy accepts all incoming web connections for the `*.localhost` network.
+For calls to the protected API, `api.localhost`, Nginx will forward requests to JWT Block to check if the request token is both valid not blocked.

 ## Quick Start